-Prosecutors in mom’s murder say woman tampered with evidence
+Idaho woman charged in connection to missing Colorado mom

-DENVER (AP) — An Idaho woman has been charged with tampering with evidence connected to the disappearance of a Colorado mother.
+DENVER (AP) — An Idaho woman charged with tampering with physical evidence connected to the disappearance of a Colorado mother is set to appear in court Friday.

-Court records filed this week suggest the charge against Krystal Jean Lee Kenney is related to the death of Kelsey Berreth, who was last seen on Thanksgiving.
+Court records filed this week suggest the charge filed Monday against Krystal Jean Lee Kenney is related to the death of Kelsey Berreth, who was last seen on Thanksgiving.

-Berreth’s fiance, Patrick Frazee, has been accused of killing the 29-year-old.
-Frazee, who is charged with murder and solicitation of murder, has not entered a formal plea.
+Prosecutors in December charged Berreth’s fiance, Patrick Frazee, with murder and solicitation of murder in the 29-year-old’s death.
+Police have not found the woman’s body but have said evidence suggests Berreth was killed at her home in Woodland Park on or around Thanksgiving.

+A Colorado state courts spokesman said Tuesday that a Teller County judge had set the same media restrictions for all court proceedings regarding Berreth, including Kenney’s first court appearance set for Friday morning.

 Most Read Nation & World Stories